wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (3) This section is subject to [section 43A][97].

-    Section 43: substituted, on 15 April 2004, by [section 23][254] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 43: substituted, on 15 April 2004, by [section 23][257] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

 ##### 43A Change of circumstances before databank compulsion notice hearing takes place or is completed

 *   (1) Subsection (2) applies if,---

-    *   (a) in the case of a person who was not detained under a sentence of imprisonment in relation to the relevant offence for which a databank compulsion notice was issued at the time the databank compulsion notice was served,---
+    *   (a) in the case of a person who was not detained under a sentence of imprisonment in relation to the offence for which a databank compulsion notice was issued at the time the databank compulsion notice was served,---

         *   (i) that person makes a request for a databank compulsion notice hearing on any of the grounds set out in [section 41(2)][90]; and

-        *   (ii) before an application is made for a databank compulsion notice hearing, after an application is made but before the matter is considered by a Judge, or before consideration of the matter is complete, a date is reached that is 6 months or more since the person's conviction for the relevant offence in relation to which the databank compulsion notice was issued was entered:
+        *   (ii) before an application is made for a databank compulsion notice hearing, after an application is made but before the matter is considered by a Judge, or before consideration of the matter is complete, a date is reached that is 6 months or more since the person's conviction for the offence in relation to which the databank compulsion notice was issued was entered:

-    *   (b) in the case of a person who was detained under a sentence of imprisonment for the relevant offence in relation to which a databank compulsion notice was issued at the time a databank compulsion notice was served,---
+    *   (b) in the case of a person who was detained under a sentence of imprisonment for the offence in relation to which a databank compulsion notice was issued at the time a databank compulsion notice was served,---

         *   (i) that person makes a request for a databank compulsion notice hearing on any of the grounds set out in [section 41(2)][90]; and

         *   (ii) before an application is made for a databank compulsion notice hearing, after an application is made but before the matter is considered by a Judge, or before consideration of the matter is complete, the later of the 2 following dates is reached:

-            *   (A) the date of the person's release from detention under a sentence of imprisonment for the relevant offence in relation to which the databank compulsion notice was issued; or
+            *   (A) the date of the person's release from detention under a sentence of imprisonment for the offence in relation to which the databank compulsion notice was issued; or

-            *   (B) the date that is 6 months from the date on which the conviction for the relevant offence in relation to which the databank compulsion notice was issued was entered.
+            *   (B) the date that is 6 months from the date on which the conviction for the offence in relation to which the databank compulsion notice was issued was entered.